tradex-app/TradeX-chart/src/docs/src/content/docs/reference/overlays.md

 ---
 Overlays in the simplest form are a layer, that exist either on:

-* Primary chart (candlestick price view)
+* Primary Chart Pane (candlestick price view)
-* Secondary chart panes (indicators that don't live on the primary chart)
+* Secondary Chart Panes (indicators that don't live on the primary chart)
 * Y Axis price scale
 * X Axis time line
+* Main Pane, which lives below all other panes

 ![Chart Overlay Regions](../../../assets/Overly-Regions.png)